 The answer to the question “Does SSD need power?” depends upon what type of SSD you have.
-There are basically three popular types of SSDs out there, SATA M.2 SSD, SATA 2.5″ SSD, and NVMe M.2 SSD.
+There are three popular types of SSDs: SATA M.2 SSD, SATA 2.5″ SSD, and NVMe M.2 SSD.

-Among the popular SSD types, only the SATA 2.5″ SSD needs to be powered separately.
-The rest of the drives do not need to be powered separately.
+Only the SATA 2.5″ SSD must be powered separately among the popular SSD types.
+The rest of the drives do not need to be powered independently.

 Essentially, all SSDs require power.
 However, some get their power from the socket they plug into itself, while for others, you need to arrange a separate standalone power source.

-Generally, SSDs with a larger form factor tend to utilize more power and thus need to be powered separately.
+Generally, SSDs with a more significant form factor tend to utilize more power and thus must be powered separately.

-Fortunately, the power consumed by an SSD is only a fraction of what a hard disk drive consumes.
+Fortunately, an SSD’s power is only a fraction of what a hard disk drive consumes.

-In the following text, I will explain in detail the types of SSDs with particular look into the type that requires a separate power source.
-I will also touch base on the performance of different hard drives.
+In the following text, I will explain in detail the types of SSDs with a detailed look into the kind that requires a separate power source.
+I will also chat about the performance of different hard drives.

-In order to thoroughly understand whether an SSD drive requires a separate power source or not, you need to understand the different types of SSDs available.
+To thoroughly understand whether an SSD drive requires a separate power source, you must understand the different types of SSDs available.

 There are three popular types of SSDs: